vbwagner/restore/README.md

 1. Get an USB thumb drive or external HDD big enough to hold entire content of our notebook's SSD.
-2. Install gparted-live into beginning of this disk
+2. Install [gparted-live](https://gparted.org/livecd.php) into beginning of this disk
 3. Format rest of this disk (gparted would take no more than half of GB at the beginning) as ext4 system
-4. Install rsnapshot on your machine and set up it to make backup into
+4. Install [rsnapshot](https://rsnapshot.org/) on your machine and set up it to make backup into
    ```
    /media/${your name}/${label of your USB partition}/${hostname}
    ```
+   Or whereever your desktop enviroment mountes removable disks.

    If you have big usb HDD and several notebooks, you can backup all of them on one medium.
    You should backup everything including /boot/efi, although you can